vrithikagarg/StopWatch/README.md

 It is a MAD mini-project code.

-Runs on an Andriod Studio
+Runs on an Android Studio